oracle/odpi/doc/src/public_functions/dpiPool.rst

 .. function:: int dpiPool_getMaxLifetimeSession(dpiPool \*pool, \
         uint32_t \*value)

-    Returns the maximum lifetime of all sessions in the pool, in seconds.
+    Returns the maximum lifetime a pooled session may exist, in seconds.
-    Sessions in the pool are terminated after they have been in the pool for the specified period of time.
-Note that termination only occurs when another session is released back to the pool.
-The default value is 0 which means that there is no maximum length of time that a session may exist in the pool.
+    Sessions in use will not be closed.
+They become candidates for termination only when they are released back to the pool and have existed for longer then the returned value.
+Note that termination only occurs when the pool is accessed.
+The value 0 means that there is no maximum length of time that a pooled session may exist.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.